FinweLtd/doc-livesync-all/docs/user_guide/presenting.md

 ## Overview

 In this chapter, we discuss presenting content with LiveSYNC.
 The material follows the sequential phases of giving a presentation.
-First, we cover the preparations that often take place a few days before a presentation.
+We begin from the preparations that often take place a few days before a presentation.
 Then, we discuss what happens just before, during, and after a presentation.

 ## Preparing For a Presentation

 Giving a presentation is usually a well-prepared situation.
 Many people come together to discuss, to learn, or to make decisions.
 Their time is valuable.
-As a presenter, you want to use it wisely.
-Moreover, preparing well for a presentation is *expected*.
+As a presenter, you must use it wisely.
+Besides, preparing well for a presentation is *expected*.

 Here we discuss how to prepare when you use LiveSYNC as the presentation tool.
-It is not much different from any presentation.
+It is not much different from preparing for any other presentation.
 Despite of different technology, the focus should still be in *communicating your message*.
+360-degree content can be very useful in achieving that goal.
+Yet, it doesn't change the basics of preparing for a presentation.

-Presentations vary a lot.
-Hence, in this section we cannot provide step-by-step instructions.
-Instead, a number of questions is given.
-Finding an answer to them will take you a long way forward.
+There are many kinds of presentations.
+Giving a lecture in a university, demonstrating a product in a trade show, or proposing a new marketing plan in a meeting room are very different presentations.
+Hence, in this section we will not provide step-by-step instructions.
+Instead, a number of questions are given.
+Answering them will take you a long way forward.

-!!! warning
-    LiveSYNC gives you capabilities that are kind of like *super powers*.
-Especially when using VR headsets, the presenter will gain almost total control of his audience's visual and auditory senses.
-You can also observe what other people are looking at.
-Don't be a villain.
-Use your super powers responsibly, and be respectful.

 ### Planning

 The very first thing in preparing for a presentation is planning.
-Of course, there are many kinds of presentations.
+The amount of time available for planning varies.
 Sometimes you have the luxury of careful planning and sometimes you are invited ad-hoc to join a meeting and give a brief presentation.
-In any case, your presentation will be much more successful if you build a good routine in preparing.
+In any case, your presentation will be much more successful if you build a good routine for preparing.
 Here are some questions to consider:

 1. **Goal**